 '''

 reset # Performs the first enabled reset capability

 reset app # Performs an application restart

-reset system # Performs a general hardware reset
+reset hardware # Performs a general hardware reset

+'''

 reset bus # Performs a bus reset

-reset jtag # Performs a JTAG (nTRST) reset

-'''

-1.3.112 resolve
+2.3.113 resolve

 Re-evaluates the specified breakpoints or watchpoints and those with addresses that can be resolved are set.
 Unresolved addresses remain pending.